joshhornby/joshhornby.github.io/_posts/2026-03-03-the-tech-lead-trap.md

 Escaping the trap requires intentional action.
 Comfort is self-reinforcing, and you won't drift out of it.

-Volunteer for initiatives outside your usual scope.
-Cross-functional projects, new domains, problems nobody owns.
+Volunteer for work outside your usual scope.
+Take on cross-functional projects, new domains, or the problems nobody owns.
 Unfamiliar territory is where the learning happens.

 Start contributing beyond your team.
 Help other tech leads, mentor engineers in other groups, take on org-wide technical initiatives.
 The skills you've built have broader applications than you think.

 Write about what you're learning.
 Present to your team or company.
 Teaching forces you to deepen your understanding and exposes gaps in your knowledge.

-Figure out what you're avoiding because it's uncomfortable.
+Work out what you're avoiding because it's uncomfortable.
 Public speaking?
 System design?
-Strategic thinking?
-Go toward it.
+Go towards it.

 Ask people you trust where your blind spots are.
 What should you be better at?
 What's holding you back from the next level?
 Listen to the answers.

 And sometimes the trap is the role itself.
-If you've genuinely maxed out growth opportunities where you are, moving to a new team, new company, or new role might be the right answer.
+If you've maxed out growth opportunities where you are, moving to a new team, new company, or new role might be the right answer.

 ## The fork in the road

 Most tech leads eventually face a choice: engineering management or the technical track.

-Engineering management means moving toward people leadership.
-Less code, more 1:1s, more organisational thinking.
-You become responsible for teams, not systems.
-The tech lead role is partial preparation, but management requires new skills: hiring, performance management, navigating organisational politics.
+Engineering management moves you towards people leadership.
+You write less code, run more 1:1s, and spend more time on organisational problems.
+You become responsible for teams rather than systems.
+The tech lead role is partial preparation, but management needs new skills: hiring, performance management, and navigating organisational politics.

-The technical track means moving toward [Staff or Principal engineer roles](/doing-leveraged-work).
-Deeper technical influence, broader architectural scope, less direct people responsibility.
+The technical track moves you towards [Staff or Principal engineer roles](/doing-leveraged-work).
+You get deeper technical influence and broader architectural scope, with less direct people responsibility.
 You're still leading, but through technical contribution rather than team management.

 Both are valid paths.
-Neither is a promotion from tech lead; they're different jobs.
-The trap often comes from not choosing either, staying in the middle ground where you're doing some of both but not progressing in either.
+Neither is a promotion from tech lead.
+They're different jobs.
+The trap often comes from choosing neither and staying in the middle ground, doing some of both but progressing in neither.

-Think honestly about which path fits you.
-Some tech leads love the people side and should go toward management.
+Be straight with yourself about which path fits you.
+Some tech leads love the people side and should go towards management.
 Some love the technical side and should grow into Staff roles.
 Some discover they want something else entirely.

 ## Staying sharp in the role